 Faculty Fellow, Burton Blatt Institute

-Dr. Katherine (Katie) McDonald is an Associate Professor in the Department of Public Health, Food Studies and Nutrition in the Falk College of Sport and Human Dynamics and a Faculty Fellow at the Burton Blatt Institute at Syracuse University.
+Dr. Katherine (Katie) McDonald is a Professor of Public Health in the Falk College of Sport and Human Dynamics and a Faculty Fellow at the Burton Blatt Institute at Syracuse University.
 Dr. McDonald received her B.S. with Distinction in Human Development and Family Studies with a minor in French from Cornell University and her Ph.D. in Community and Prevention Research Psychology from the University of Illinois at Chicago.
-In 2013, Dr. McDonald was named a Fellow to the American Association on Intellectual and Developmental Disabilities (AAIDD).
-Prior to joining the faculty at Syracuse University, Dr. McDonald was an Assistant Professor of Psychology at Portland State University (Portland, Oregon).

-Dr. McDonald received the 2008 Stevens-Shapiro Fellowship from the International Association for the Scientific Study of Intellectual Disabilities (IASSID), the 2012 Early Career Award from the American Association on Intellectual and Developmental Disabilities (AAIDD), with her graduate student the 2012 Tosinvest-San Raffaele Group Journal of Policy and Practice in Intellectual Disabilities Scholar’s Award from the International Association for the Scientific Study of Intellectual Disabilities (IASSID), and was an International Visiting Fellow at the University of Western Sydney in Australia.
-Dr. McDonald is the past Chair of the Disability Action Group for the Society for Community Research and Action, division 27 of the American Psychological Association.
-She has also served on the Boards of Directors for L’Arche Nehalem, l’Arche Chicago, and the Arc of Multnomah-Clackamas County as well as on the Institutional Review Board (IRB).
+Dr. McDonald received the Stevens-Shapiro Fellowship from the International Association for the Scientific Study of Intellectual Disabilities (IASSID), the Early Career Award from the American Association on Intellectual and Developmental Disabilities (AAIDD), and was an International Visiting Fellow at the University of Western Sydney in Australia.
+Dr. McDonald is a Fellow in the AAIDD, and Chair of the Institutional Review Board (IRB).
 Dr. McDonald previously lived in community with individuals with and without intellectual disability in a community of L’Arche.